theelitecars/TEC-website/wp-content/plugins/types/readme.txt

 10. Bulk editing child content using Field Tables

 == Changelog ==

+= 2.2.19 =
+* Fixed an issue when using 3rd party shortcodes on the WYSIWYG field

 = 2.2.18 =
 * Fixed an issue when adding option to checkbox / radio / select field